turtlerocket/BLETest1/Readme.md

 The app contains several build settings for evaluation purposes:

 1. **DEMO**:
    - This mode allows you to simulate bike metrics without connecting to an actual exercise bike.
+There is no trial period or subscription required.
    - It is useful for testing the dashboard UI and user experience.

 2. **DEBUG**:
    - This mode allows the app to run without a valid license and has no expiration period.
+   - This requires a bluetooth enabled bike (currently tested on an Echelon 4s spin bike)
    - It is designed for development and testing purposes only.

 3. **SANDBOX**:
    - Allows testing of subscriptions within the App Store sandbox environment using test Apple IDs.
 This includes short subscription period.
 Trial period for mobile app expires in 5 minutes (Release production expires in 7 days).
 Subscription expires 15 minutes in Keychain (we reduce server checks for expired subscription by going to Keychain first; note that production release is 30 days for subscription)
    - Create a new test users for testing trial period expriation date.
 Once expired, the user must subscribe to a subscription.
 Otherwise, the user has no access.
 4. **Simple Spin**
+    - Product release of software which requires a functioning bluetooth enabled bike (currently tested on an Echelon 4s bike)
     - This is the Release version of the mobile app build with Trial period set to 7 days and Subscription expires in 30 days both in Keychain and Storekit.

 ### Instructions to Access Build Settings